 No Toilets at All

-Squatting by the roadside when I was cycling across Cuba.
-The cane fields were too snake infested to venture off the road.
+I fondly remember quatting by the roadside when I was cycling across Cuba.
+The cane fields were too snake-infested to venture off the road.
 We would all line up together at rest stops.
 You get used to it, it becomes a sociable activity.

 Or turning up to catch a bus from Nepal into India, it was a few hours on the roof, no toilets, nowhere to hide.
-I hung on for a very long time.
+The only toilet on offer was an open field so I climbed up onto the roof and hung on for a very long time.
 Girls are much better at this than boys, in my experience.

 It’s really boring hanging around while somebody else is sick!